blschum/US-Farming-Data-Narrative/README.md

 # US-Farming-Data-Narrative
-Data prep and visualizations for 'The State of US Farm Operator Livelihoods' under review at *Frontiers in Sustainable Food Systems*.
+Data prep and visualizations for 'The State of US Farm Operator Livelihoods' published in *Frontiers in Sustainable Food Systems*, Feb.
+2022. https://doi.org/10.3389/fsufs.2021.795901.

 ## Data Repository & Reproducibility Statement